Culture of Reading, Berkshire: Music

 Every year, Reading hosts the Reading Festival, which has been running since 1971.
 The festival takes place on the Friday, Saturday and Sunday of the August bank holiday weekend.
 Since 1999, Reading has been twinned with a simultaneous festival in Leeds, with the same acts appearing at both festivals on different days.
 In 2005, the main festival spawned the Reading Fringe Festival.
 Set up by a group of musicians, promoters, film-makers and artists, it helps showcase acts and performers in the town's venues in the run-up to the main festival.

-For some twenty years until 2006, Reading was also known for its WOMAD Festival.
-However, the event eventually outgrew its Rivermead site.
-As of 2007, amid much controversy, the event relocated to Wiltshire in the form of Womad Charlton Park.
-The Head of Culture, Chris Smith – tasked with keeping WOMAD in Reading – was on holiday at the time of the announcement that WOMAD was to move.
-He later took a senior job with WOMAD.
+For some twenty years until 2006, Reading was also known for its WOMAD Festival, but the event eventually outgrew its Rivermead site.
+In 2007, amid much controversy, the event relocated to Malmesbury, Wiltshire in the form of WOMAD Charlton Park.

 Perhaps the most notable home-grown artist is Mike Oldfield of Tubular Bells fame.
 Slowdive, The Cooper Temple Clause, Stuart Price, Morning Runner, My Luminaries, Does It Offend You, Yeah?, OK Tokyo, Pete & The Pirates, SixNationState, Blueboy, Pure Reason Revolution, Exit Ten, Sylosis, Malefice, The Arusha Accord, Bennet and Mr Fogg have had some degree of success.
 Left-field experimental pop band Lemon Kittens also started life there in the late 1970s, and 60s folk-blues artist turned avant-gardist Mike Cooper also.
 David Byron, first and most famous singer of hard rock band Uriah Heep, lived his last years in Reading before he died in 1985.
 The Chemical Brothers attended Reading Blue Coat school.
 Lead singer of 'odd-pop' group The Hoosiers Irwin Sparkes is from Woodley.
 He supports Reading F.C. and in the music video for The Hoosiers' song "Goodbye Mr. A", he can be seen playing as the team on a football game.
 Rock singer Nathan James, finalist from Andrew Lloyd Webber musical theatre revival search show Superstar, is from Sonning-on-Thames in Berkshire.